uasal/uasal_development_guide/source/C++/general.rst

 Items to consider are:
 - Ensure the library addresses a specific problem that cannot be addressed with existing code or libraries.
 - Ensure the library is compatible with the project's licensing.
+- Ensure the library has a comprehensive test suite.
 - Assess how frequently the library is updated and maintained.
 - Evaluate the library's documentation for clarity and completenss.
 - Evaluate the library's performance and its impact on the project.